Aimable Duperouzel: Death and legacy

-In the early 1890s Duperouzel built a cottage in York using stone from the farm at Qualen, the residence has since become heritage listed.
+In the early 1890s Duperouzel built a cottage in York using stone from the farm at Qualen, which has since become heritage listed.
 Aimable died on 10 December 1901.

 Duperouzel and his wife had seven children.
 Their second child John Aimable Duperouzel was given the same name as Duperouzel's only child from his first marriage.
 Similarly to his older half brother and namesake, John Aimable died young.
 Duperouzel was survived by his six other children and his wife.

-Rica Erickson describes Duperouzel as a prominent and colourful member of the York community.
-He was known by most as 'John the Frenchman', his French name was difficult for York locals and was etched incorrectly on his tombstone as "Amiable Sierl Duperouzel".
+Duperouzel has been described as a prominent and colourful member of the York community.
+He was known by most as John the Frenchman, as his French name was difficult for York locals and was etched incorrectly on his tombstone as "Amiable Sierl Duperouzel".